 Electroplating - Watch for Surface Holes

 Holes also present a challenge.
 Electroplating will not plate all the way into a hole that is less than ½” deep and .100” diameter wide.
 As the hole becomes larger, the coverage will increase.
 The same is true of Electroless Plating.
 Electroless plating can plate uniformly within .000020” or less on all surfaces but it will not plate in blind holes unless the solution is maintained in a constant state of turnover.

-The thickness of your surfaces are going increase, so account for double the plating thickness on flat surfaces after plating and account for the decrease in the threaded pitch diameters by four times the plating thickness.
-Hardcoating builds up 50% into alloy penetration and 50% out on surfaces.
-You will want to specify the hardcoating requirements in terms of thickness (.001thk, .002thk, etc).
+The thickness of your surfaces is going to increase, so account for double the plating thickness on flat surfaces after plating and account for the decrease in the threaded pitch diameters by four times the plating thickness.
+Hard coating builds up 50% into alloy penetration and 50% out on surfaces.
+You will want to specify the hard coating requirements in terms of thickness (.001thk, .002thk, etc.)

 When you are putting together pieces from several vendors, be sure to specify the alloy and finish from all vendors.
+If all information and specifications are provided, then we can complete jobs with ease and efficiency.
 If specifications are not followed precisely, the finish will not match on all the parts when the final project is assembled.

 - What is the final use for your part?
 What environmental conditions will it encounter?

 - What is the geometry of your part?
 Uneven build up can occur on corners, bends, and threads...

 - What about drainage?
 Does a weep hole need to be added?